kiazhi/kiazhi.github.io/_posts/2019-06-30-Resolving-Application-Gateway-frontend-IP-address-that-is-not-listening.md

 ---

-This scenario is what I actually encountered and took me a few hours to understand, troubleshoot and resolving it.
+This scenario is what I actually encountered and took me a few hours to understand, troubleshoot and resolve it.
 There was an Azure Application Gateway that did not had any configuration changes for the past few months.
 Although there were some Network Security Groups (NSGs) rule changes to the Virtual Network (VNet) subnet where the Application Gateway is connected, it